Advanced Placement (AP) Course Policy

 - The Post AP modules must be completed in full to receive credit

-- Mentors MUST inform the instructor of student participation in the Post AP modules prior to course final exam
+- Mentors MUST inform Michigan Virtual of student participation in the Post AP modules during the mid-term survey

 *Does not apply to AP Chinese

 - All sections of a course should have the same pacing schedule and due dates.

 - There ARE required due dates in Advanced Placement courses.